-Interview and written summary: Jordan Peterson’s lectures distilled down to his five most valuable points
+Written summary: Jordan Peterson’s philisophy distilled down to its five most valuable points

 On January 21, I had the pleasure of sitting down with Jordan Peterson when he visited The Netherlands.
 Apparently, Amsterdam bored him enough to want to stop by that dubious and lowly GeenStijl studio and have a talk.
 It was my first time on camera, but you know, “I’ll try anything once (*)“.

 After Peterson appeared on Joe Rogan last year, I decided to watch his lecture series Personality and its Transformations, Maps of Meaning and The Psychological Significance of the Biblical Stories.
 Pretty profound stuff, with one central theme: how to be in the world as an individual.
 Peterson’s work deals with a lot of religious themes and symbols, and he’s a (non-church going) religious man himself.
 Personally, I’m an atheist, but I have come to believe in the utility of religious language in encapsulating the human condition in the most resonating way.

 In the week prior to the interview, I decided to distil his philosophy on how to be in the world down to what I thought were his five most valuable points, with the intention to present and unpack those during the talk.

 To me, the most valuable part of the interview was the segment in which Peterson – for the first time – formulated his ‘hypothesis of faith’, resulting in his statement that “life without truth is hell“:

 “The thing about telling the truth that’s so adventurous, is that you let go of what you want.
 And you replace it with a hypothesis, the hypothesis of faith.
 And the hypothesis is, it doesn’t matter what I want, or even what I should want.
 Instead, I’m going to make a philosophical claim that if I tell the truth, as carefully as I can, then, whatever happens, is the best that could have possibly happened in that situation, no matter how it looks.”